 How do you apply for private medical insurance in France?

-Signing up is straightforward: whether you need to obtain full coverage or you have PUMa and only need a mutuelle top-up, all you have to do is shop around for a health insurance plan that suits your needs, register with them directly, and voilà.
+Signing up is straightforward: whether you need to obtain full coverage or you have PUMa and only need a mutuelle top-up, all you have to do is shop around for a private health insurance plan that suits your needs, register with them directly, and voilà.

 It really pays off to compare offers, as coverage can sometimes really be tailored to your situation.